 Did I cover all you wanted to know about: Is Pine a Hardwood?

-In this article, we have deeply discussed about is Pine a hardwood, how hard Pinewood is, and Pine wood characteristics with pros and cons.
+In this article, I have deeply discussed is Pine a hardwood, how hard Pinewood is, and Pine wood characteristics with pros and cons.

 Pine is not a hardwood.
 It is a softwood because it comes from an evergreen coniferous tree.
 Because of being soft, it is easy to cut, drill, and saw.
 Woodworking and carving Pinewood is easy.